k3a/kubeshort/README.md

 * `k.po` - list pods in the current namespace
 * `k.po -n default` - list pods, overwriting namespace temporarily for the command
 * `k.po.del pod-name` - delete pod pod-name
+* `k.po.y pod-name` - show filtered, less cluttered [kubectl-neat-like](https://github.com/itaysk/kubectl-neat) yaml representation (or original yaml with -f/--full option)
+* `k.po.x pod-name uptime` - execute "uptime" command in the container, returning stdout or attach to a shell if no command is specified
 * `k.scale mydeployment=2`: scale deployment, replicaset, statefulset or replicationcontroller to 2 replicas
 * `k.logs pods/my-pod-name -f`: return 20 most recent logs of all containers in a pod and follow the streams ("pods/" prefix optional)
-* `k.sec.yaml secret-name`: return YAML representation of secret named secret-name
+* `k.sec.y secret-name`: return YAML representation of secret named secret-name
 * `k.no.top`: current near-realtime CPU and RAM usage of nodes in mCPU and memory units (current cpu/mem usage)
 * `k.no.res`: resources allocated (requests and limites) by workloads for each node (node utilization)
+* `k.no.x node-name`: SSH into the node using public node IP and `KUBESHORT_DEFAULT_USER` user
 * `k.no.dr -C my-node-name`: completely drain node (ignoring pods with emptyDir, daemonsets and stray pods: --force --delete-local-data --ignore-daemonsets)
 * `k.ctx other-cluster`: switch to other-cluster context (instead of kubectl use-context)
 * `k.ctx`: see the current context